Skip to Content

 • Contusion: A contusion is a bruise (bleeding) on the brain resulting from a direct blow to the head.
 In some cases, large or severe contusions may require surgical removal.

-• Coup-contrecoup: These injuries occur when the force of an impact causes the brain to collide with the opposite side of the skull, resulting in contusions at both the site of the initial impact (coup) and on the opposite side (contrecoup).
+• Coup-Contrecoup: These injuries occur when the force of an impact causes the brain to collide with the opposite side of the skull, resulting in contusions at both the site of the initial impact (coup) and on the opposite side (contrecoup).

-• Diffuse axonal injury (DAI): This type of brain injury is caused by shaking or strong rotation of the head, such as in cases of whiplash.
+• Diffuse Axonal Injury (DAI): This type of brain injury is caused by shaking or strong rotation of the head, such as in cases of whiplash.
 DAI can lead to unconsciousness or a persistent vegetative state.

-• Penetrating injury: Penetrating brain injuries occur when a foreign object pierces the skull and enters the brain.
+• Penetrating Injury: Penetrating brain injuries occur when a foreign object pierces the skull and enters the brain.
 These injuries are often severe and can be life-threatening.

 It is important to remember that every brain injury is unique and affects individuals differently.
 The impact of brain injuries can vary greatly depending on the type, location, and severity of the injury, as well as the individual's overall health prior to the injury.